yefreescoding/Portfolio/README.md

 # MY PERSONAL PORTFOLIO SITE.
-VERSION 1.0 😋
+VERSION 2.1 😋

 My latest project is a one-page portfolio website that showcases my best work and highlights my skills as a junior web developer.
 I built it using semantic HTML5, CSS (SCSS), and JavaScript.
-This site not only displays my important information but also reflects my personality.
+Build entirely with Astro This site not only displays my important information but also reflects my personality.
 Check it out and let me know what you think! 🌟💻

 ## Table of contents